Examining Caregiving Roles to Differentiate the Effects of Using a Mobile App for Community Oversight for Privacy and Security: Methods

 \textit{\textbf{H3:}} \textit{a) Prior to using CO-oPS, there will be no significant difference in community belonging between caregivers and caregivees,} \textit{b) Both caregivers and caregivees will report higher levels of community belonging after using the CO-oPS app, and} \textit{c) Caregiving status will moderate the effect of using the CO-oPS app, such that the increase in community belonging after using the app will be stronger for caregivees than for caregivers.}

 \textbf{\textit{Community Collective Efficacy }} was defined by Carroll et al. \cite{carroll_collective_2005} as the capacity of a group or community for collaboratively performing a shared task.
-In our study, we utilized the pre-validated version of this construct which was used in Kropczynski et al.'s work \cite{kropczynski_examining_2021}.
+In this study, we used a version of this construct that we validated in previous research \cite{kropczynski_examining_2021}.
 The community collective efficacy scale assessed how individuals perceived their community's capacity to work together as a team on mobile privacy and security.
 Prior studies in the space of technology support \cite{kropczynski_examining_2021} showed evidence that caregivers' community collective efficacy was not different than the caregivees.
 Our study anticipates that the use of the CO-oPS app by caregivers and caregivees to exchange support and guidance on mobile privacy and security will enhance both groups' collective efficacy in managing these issues within their community.
 Additionally, we expect that our caregivees would receive more help and guidance from the caregivers in making their mobile privacy and security decisions through using the CO-oPS app.
 Therefore, caregivees' community collective efficacy will become stronger after using the CO-oPS app than the caregivers.

 \textit{\textbf{H4:}} \textit{a) Prior to using CO-oPS, there will be no significant difference in community collective efficacy between } \textit{caregivers and caregivees,} \textit{b) Both caregivers and caregivees will report higher levels of community collective efficacy after using the CO-oPS app, and} \textit{c) Caregiving status will moderate the effect of using the CO-oPS app, such that the increase in community collective efficacy after using the app will be stronger for caregivees than for caregivers.}